Mohammad Dadkan: Early life

+He was born in Tehran, Iran.

 Footballing career

 Club career

 He started his footballing career in the now dissolved Bootan F.C. in Iran.
-Before long he moved to Persepolis F.C., one of the two Iranian powerhouses, and spent 8 years playing for Persepolis.
-He hung his boots at 27 and ended his career playing for Persepolis F.C.
+Before long he moved to Persepolis F.C., and spent 8 years playing for Persepolis.

 International career

 He was invited to the national team in 1978.
 He made his debut in a match against Germany.
 He played his last national match during the 1982 Asian Games and retired from international matches after that tournament.